 Includes the Hebrew texts of the Tanakh, Mishnah, Tosefta, Talmud Bavli, Talmud Yerushalmi, and Mishneh Torah

-Hebrew text.
+Hebrew text (with vowels).
 There is an English translation available of the preface.